 Develop a syllabus for MSDI familiarization.

+Follow the development in MSP implementation worldwide.

+Establish a list of relevant MS National MSP Data Contact Points and contact persons.

+Establish a list of additional relevant institutions, contact person/data experts.

+Study the most relevant MSP issues in a cross-border / trans-boundary context in relation to data and information seen from a MS perspective.

+Compile minimum requirements for Hydrographic data for Maritime Spatial Plan Data and recommendations of distribution/sharing of this data.

+Provide an overview on (national / regional) MSP best practice.

+Establish MSP on the IHO website under body of knowledge.

+RULES OF PROCEDURE

 1. WG shall comprise representatives of Member States, Expert Contributors and Accredited NGIO Observers, all of whom have expressed their willingness to participate.
+Membership is open to all Member States of the IHO.

 2. Member States, Expert Contributors and Accredited NGIO Observers may indicate their willingness to participate at any time.
 A membership list shall be maintained and confirmed annually.

-.
-The Chair and Vice-Chair shall be a representative of a Member State.
+3. The Chair and Vice-Chair shall be a representative of a Member State.
 The election of the Chair and Vice-Chair should normally be decided at the first meeting after each ordinary session of the Assembly and, in such case, shall be determined by vote of the Member States present and voting.
 If the Chair is unable to carry out the duties of the office, the Vice-Chair shall assume the Chair with the same powers and duties.

+4. The Chair shall have a seat in the IRCC and shall report on the activities of the WG to the IRCC meetings and to the IRCC Chair for further report to each ordinary session of the Assembly through the Council.

-The WG should work by correspondence, and use group meetings, workshops or symposia only if required.
+5. The WG should work by correspondence, and use group meetings, workshops or symposia only if required.
 When meetings are scheduled, and in order to allow any WG submissions and reports to be submitted to IRCC on time, WG meetings should not normally occur later than nine weeks before a meeting of the IRCC.

-.
-Decisions should generally be made by consensus.
+6. Decisions should generally be made by consensus.
 If votes are required on issues or to endorse proposals presented to the WG, only Member States may cast a vote.
 Votes shall be on the basis of one vote per Member States represented.
 In the event that votes are required between meetings or in the absence of meetings, including for elections of the Chair and Vice Chair, this shall be achieved through a postal ballot of those Member States on the current membership list.

-.
-If a secretary is required it should normally be drawn from a member of the WG.
+7. If a secretary is required it should normally be drawn from a member of the WG.
+The draft minutes of meetings shall normally be distributed by the Secretary within six weeks of the end of meetings and member comments should be returned within three weeks.
+Final minutes should be distributed and posted on the IHO website within three months after a meeting.

-Expert Contributor membership is open to entities and organisations that can provide a relevant and constructive contribution to the work of the WG.
+8. Expert Contributor membership is open to entities and organisations that can provide a relevant and constructive contribution to the work of the WG.9.

-.
 Expert Contributors shall seek approval of membership from the Chair.
 Expert Contributor membership may be withdrawn in the event that a majority of the Member States represented in the WG agrees that an Expert Contributor’s continued participation is irrelevant or unconstructive to the work of the WG.